LaLeonie/pokemon/README.md

 Estimated Time: 3 hours

 ## Tech Stack

 - React (with create-react-app)
 - styled-components
 - Jest
 - React Testing Library
 - React Bootstrap
 - Axios

 - Deployed on Netlify

 ## Design Decisions

 - Desktop first design
 - Dropdown Selection for sorting by name/number => can be easily extended to other rows
 - Toggle Selection for ascending/descening

 ## Code Decision

 - file structure: components divided into three folders
   - elements: (shared) presentational UI element components
   - Setting: components related to sorting
   - Table: components related to data display
 - Separation of concern: helper functions extracted into custom hooks or utils files
 - State Management: two states (order, sortingField) are managed with useState
 - testing: focus on integration testing i.e. testing the 'happy paths'

 ## Stretch Goals

 - [ ] Improve accessibility and performance
-- [ ] Improve mobile design by turning rows into cards
+- [x] Improve mobile design by turning rows into cards
+- [ ] Improve data handling in ListDisplay, i.e. dynamic error messsage when no data is available
 - [ ] Improve design overall, particularly use of color
 - [ ] Add Testing for edge cases and unit testing
 - [ ] Improve code splitting for styled-components